bondy-io/bondy_docs/docs/tutorials/security/same_sign_on.md

 `Linda` needs to have access to all realms.Without SSO Realms `Linda` will have separate credentials per realm.

-So the goal of this tutorial is to teach you how to use SSO Realms to allow these users to be able to authenticate in all three realms usign a single set of credentials.
+So the goal of this tutorial is to teach you how to use SSO Realms to allow these users to be able to authenticate in all three realms using a single set of credentials.

 ## 1. Creating the SSO realm